ThimbleFire/Unity2D_MMORPG_Reldawin2/README.md

 TODO
 * [ ] Inventory occupation on server

-The inventory is an 8x4 grid and is represented by an integer.
-4 bytes, 1 bit each slot.
-Equipment is represented by a 16-bit ushort.

-These bytes are updated when an item is placed into the inventory, or equipment slot.

-Item db element pos is represented by a byte.
-- 2 bits represent the y-axis
-- 4 bits represent the x-axis
-- 2 bit represents whether the item is equipped, in the inventory, or on the ground.

-Item db element size is represented by a byte.
-- 2 bits represent width
-- 2 bits represent height
-4 bits unused. could represent RGBA tint?

 * [ ] Item Database structure
 * [ ] Item Editor

 server generates item.